-The market risk carried by the Group is measured by two separate methods known respectively as the Standard Method and the Value at Risk (VAR) Method in accordance with the local regulations adopted from internationally accepted practices.
+The market risk carried by the Group is measured by two separate methods known respectively as the Standard Method, the Value at Risk (VAR) Method and Expected Shortfall in accordance with the local regulations adopted from internationally accepted practices.
 In this context, currency risk emerges as the most important component of the market risk.
 The consolidated market risk measurements are carried out on a monthly basis, using the Standard Method.
 The results are accounted in the legal reporting and evaluated with the top management.

-The VAR Method is another alternative for the Standard Method in measuring and monitoring market risk carried by the Bank.
+The VAR Method and Expected Shortfall are other alternatives in measuring and monitoring market risk carried by the Bank.
 This model is used to measure the market risk on a daily basis in terms of interest rate risk, currency risk and equity share risk and is a part of the Bank's daily internal reporting.
 Further retrospective testing (back-testing) is carried out on a daily basis to determine the reliability of the daily risk calculation by the VAR model, which is used to estimate the maximum possible loss for the following day.